hchho/front-end-onboarding/README.md

 - [Beginner's Guide to React with ES6](https://medium.com/the-andela-way/a-beginners-guide-to-react-with-es6-a2ed0b5c977e) useful guide to help you get started
 - [Create React App](https://github.com/facebookincubator/create-react-app]) starter kit
 - [Redux Tutorial](https://redux.js.org/basics/basic-tutorial) for an idea of what redux is and how to implement it with React
+- [styled-components](https://www.styled-components.com/) for styling your React components, in style
 - [Dribbble transactions UI examples](https://dribbble.com/tags/transactions) for inspiration